MetaMask/metamask-desktop/README.md

    - Select the build in the `packages/app/submodules/extension/dist` folder.
    - Follow the following intrustions for [Chrome](https://github.com/MetaMask/metamask-extension/blob/develop/docs/add-to-chrome.md) or the following instructions for [Firefox](https://github.com/MetaMask/metamask-extension/blob/develop/docs/add-to-firefox.md).

-9. Pair the desktop app with the Flask extension:
+9. Pair the Desktop app with the Flask extension:
    - Open the Flask extension.
    - Go to `Settings > Experimental`.
    - Click `Enable Desktop app`.
-   - Enter the 6-digit code, visible in the Flask extension, in the desktop app.
+   - Enter the 6-digit code, visible in the Flask extension, in the Desktop app.

-If you see "All set Fox" message displayed in your desktop app, it means you're good to go! 🚀🚀🚀
+If you see "All set Fox" message displayed in your Desktop app, it means you're good to go! 🚀🚀🚀

-Your MetaMask desktop app now acts as a companion app for your Flask extension which shall improve its overall performance.
+Your MetaMask Desktop app now acts as a companion app for your Flask extension which shall improve its overall performance.

 ## Other scripts